prebid/prebid.github.io/prebid-mobile/pbm-api/iOS/pbm-adunit-ios.md

 **Parameters**

-`adObject`: Object to be passed to `validateAndAttachKeywords` method.
+`adObject`: adServer object to which the Prebid keys need to be attached.

-`completion`: Closure which receives one argument, the enum ResultCode.
+`completion`: Closure which receives one argument, the enum `ResultCode`.
 There is no return value.

 ### addUserKeyword

 Obtains the user keyword and value for targeting of a Prebid Mobile ad unit.
-If the key already exists the value will be appended to the customKeywords property.
+If the key already exists the value will be appended to the `customKeywords` property.
 No duplicates will be added.

 **Parameters**

-`key`: A String to be used to check if an existing value exists in the customKeywords property.
+`key`: A String to be used to check if an existing value exists in the `customKeywords` property.

-`value`: A String to be appended to the customKeywords property.
+`value`: A String to be appended to the `customKeywords` property.

 ### removeUserKeyword
-Remove a key and all its associated values from customKeywords of a given Prebid Mobile ad unit.
+Remove a key and all its associated values from `customKeywords` of a given Prebid Mobile ad unit.

 **Parameters**

-`forKey`: A string containing the key to remove from customKeywords.
+`forKey`: A string containing the key to remove from `customKeywords`.

 ### clearUserKeywords
 Remove all keys and all values from a given Prebid Mobile ad unit.

 ### setAutoRefreshMillis
-If set on a given Prebid Mobile ad unit, the fetchDemand function will be called every periodMillis until stopAutoRefresh is called.
-Each call to fetchDemand will invoke the onComplete function.
+If set on a given Prebid Mobile ad unit, the `fetchDemand` function will be called every `periodMillis` until `stopAutoRefresh` is called.
+Each call to `fetchDemand` will invoke the `onComplete` function.
+This refresh only pertains to Prebid Mobile and not to any ad server refresh processes.
+It is suggested that the adServes refresh be turned off.

+### startAutoRefresh

+Starts the auto-refresh behavior for a given Prebid Mobile ad unit.

 ### stopAutoRefresh
 Halts the auto-refresh behavior for a given Prebid Mobile ad unit.
-If no auto-refresh behavior has been set, stopAutoRefresh will be ignored.
+If no auto-refresh behavior has been set, `stopAutoRefresh` will be ignored.

 ## Examples